 "I want to get another one of those tintype old-timey pictures taken," Mom says.
 "We need to replace the old one now that we have a new addition to the family."

 She winks at Miriam and bumps hips with her.

 "Have you seen the one hanging in the hallway?"
 Mom says.

 Miriam shakes her head.

 "Your husband's only two.
 But he looks like such a gentleman.
-He was too young to understand that you're not supposed to smile in the pictures.
-Back in the old days it took so long to take the picture that you couldn't smile.
+He was too young to understand you're not supposed to smile in the pictures.
+Back in the old days it took so long to take the picture, you couldn't smile.
 Smiling's inauthentic."

 "Well, I'm going to smile," Miriam says.
 "I hate serious faces."

 But she's always got a serious face, I think to myself.